 We descended from the mountains and San Juan de Ortega; the forest drew back.
 A plain opened up, lush with knee-high grass.
 The trail deposited us on a blacktop road.
 It angled toward a distant ridge.
-We followed the blacktop, bridged a small river (the río Vena), and approached a collection of masonry buildings known today as Atapuerca.
+We followed the blacktop, bridged the small Río Vena), and approached the masonry buildings of Atapuerca.

-Atapuerca is a village of interest along the Camino Francés.
-The community was a 12th-century gift from the Spanish king to the Hospitallers of Saint John of Jerusalem.
-It was given to the Order to support their two-pronged mission to protect the region from the Moorish threat and to care for pilgrims on the way to Santiago de Compostela (for more on the Hospitallers and their Spanish mission, see our post here).
+Today, Atapuerca is a quiet village along the Camino Francés, but in the 12th century, it was a royal gift from the Spanish king to the Hospitallers of Saint John of Jerusalem.
+The Order’s mission was two-pronged: protect the region from Moorish threats and care for the pilgrims trekking toward Santiago de Compostela (for more on the Hospitallers and their Spanish mission, see our post here).

 As an Old World digger, I was pumped.
 With his background in the sciences, Bob was pumped too.